Witchfinder General-1968

 Lee, like Fremont, the head of Britain’s intelligence agency, plays a straight role with not much zest.

-Price, with the meatiest role as a mysterious doctor specializing in limb replacement, can give anyone the creeps with his scowling and eerie mannerisms, but the film strikes out by wasting the talents of the other legendary actors.
+Price, with the meatiest role as a mysterious doctor specializing in limb replacement, can give anyone the creeps with his scowl and eerie mannerisms.
+Still, the film misses the mark by wasting the talents of the other legendary actors.

-The film is not at all what a fan of Hammer horror would expect especially based on the horror familiar cast and the gory-sounding title.
+The film is not at all what a fan of Hammer horror would expect, given the familiar horror cast and the gory-sounding title.

-Heaping buckets of blood or ghoulish vampires are what was on the anticipated menu but that does not mean the film fails to deliver.
-It may not please a fan of traditional horror films since the genres of political espionage and science-fiction come heavily into play.
+Heaping buckets of blood or ghoulish vampires were on the anticipated menu, but that does not mean the film fails to deliver.
+It may not please a fan of traditional horror films, as the genres of political espionage and science fiction come into play heavily.

-However, the fantastic and peculiar nightclub serial killer storyline will satisfy fans eager for a good kill or two.
+However, the fantastic, peculiar nightclub-serial-killer storyline will satisfy fans eager for a good kill or two.

-My initial reaction to Scream and Scream Again was that of over-complicated writing and too much going on simultaneously, especially for a film of the said horror genre.
+My initial reaction to Scream and Scream Again was that it was over-complicated and had too much going on at once, especially for a horror film.

-After the film concludes and the surprise ending is revealed I realized that the numerous tidbits are necessary to achieve the desired result and events will make the viewer ponder when the film ends.
+After the film concludes and the surprise ending is revealed, I realized that the numerous tidbits are necessary to achieve the desired effect, and that the events will make the viewer ponder when the film ends.

-Fans of the 1960s British television series The Avengers will be pleased with Scream and Scream Again as a similar tone exists with both.
+Fans of the 1960s British television series The Avengers will be pleased with Scream and Scream Again, as a similar tone exists in both.

-The distinctive musical soundtrack, trendy for the 1960s period works well, and the nightclub sequences and some of the detectives feel reminiscent of the show.
+The distinctive musical soundtrack, popular in the 1960s, works well, and the nightclub sequences and some of the detectives feel reminiscent of the show.

 The feel of the film is not limited to an episodic television story but contains a similar style.